mp-aspnetcore-rc1-projects/snipped/README.md

 add --dump-sql > db.sql to the command to preview the sql in a db.sql file

-you validate to schema and the mapping files at any moment during development :
+you can validate to schema and the mapping files at any moment during development :

     php console orm:validate-schema

+### Forms